Organic Pest Control for the Garden

-- Organic scented sprays can repel pests, like deer repellant.
+- Organic scented sprays can repel pests, like deer repellants.

 - Irish Spring soap has a very strong smell that might repel certain pests.
 Hang bars of the soap from trees in mesh bags.

-Many online and local retailers in the organics, natural and eco-friendly industry sell these types of products.
+- Many online and local retailers in the organics, natural and eco-friendly industry sell these types of green pest defense.

 Physical Organic Pest Control Methods

 In some cases, you can easily keep pests away from your garden with physical means.
 Some ways to engage in this type of organic pest control include the following:

 - Traps and lures like bug traps or live traps can work.